 How to leave a Google review

-- Ask them to do a search for your business.
+- Ask them to search for your business.

 - Scroll down to the ‘leave a review’ section in the right-hand sidebar.